emilyoxford/mw_als_data_engineering/README.md

 ### Interpretation of "updated_dt" field

-The instructions for the "updated_dt" field in "people.csv" were initially unclear to me, as each of the three original CSVs have what I assume is the equivalent field ("modified_dt"), and the "modified_dt" field was different for each instance of constituent, email address, and subscruption in the CSVs.
+The instructions for the "updated_dt" field in [people.csv](https://github.com/emilyoxford/mw_als_data_engineering/blob/main/people.csv) were initially unclear to me, as each of the three original CSVs have what I assume is the equivalent field ("modified_dt"), and the "modified_dt" field was different for each instance of constituent, email address, and subscruption in the CSVs.

 I ultimately decided to use the "modified_dt" field from the Constituent Information CSV because it appeared to represent instances of a single constituent's _personal_ information being updated.
 This interpretation aligned with what I believe was the intention of the "create_dt" field: the datetime that one individual's _personal_ information was added to the dataset.